comp-bio-master/assignment03_LimpetShellEvolution/README.md

 * Complete the requested updates to the `admesh2tsv.bash` (see below)

+* I HIGHLY recommend that you use your GUI text editor (NotePad++ or BBedit) to edit the script.
+    * you can copy the text in your script from your terminal to your text editor, make edits in the text editor, then copy back to the terminal

-* I recommend testing function and troubleshooting as necessary after each change you make to the script
+* I recommend testing for proper function and troubleshooting as necessary after each change you make to the script

+* I also recommend that you copy and paste the lines of code you are editing/testing directly into the terminal
+    * once you have confirmed that the script works, line by line, then you can try to run the whole script

 * You may work in groups but each student must submit their own work.